-Many dog owners and trainers have very strong opinions, one way or another, about invisible fences and both arguments, are valid.
+Many owners and trainers have very strong opinions, one way or another, about invisible fences and both arguments, are valid.
 Our attempt isn’t to persuade or dissuade you from getting one, but rather give you the information you need to make your own decision.
 We will give you the pros and cons of invisible fences so that you can weigh it for yourself.
-Let's get into this dog training device and how it can benefit your life.

 An invisible fence for your dog is an underground wire that you install around the perimeter of your yard or garden.
 The wire emits a signal that triggers your dog’s collar.
 As your dog approaches the underground wire, the collar emits a beep warning him not to come any closer.
 If he encroaches the perimeter, the collar shocks your dog.
 The idea is that after a few unpleasant electric shocks, he will learn to recognize the boundaries and stay well inside.
 There are some more advanced types of invisible fences that work off Wi-Fi or remote control.